 - Under a partnership between the U.S. Centers for Disease Control and Prevention and Emory University, Dr. Farhat co-led workforce development projects in West Africa (Liberia and Sierra Leone) geared at training public health workers in field epidemiology and public health management and leadership skills, critical needs brought into focus by the 2014–2016 Ebola epidemic.

 - In partnership with the African Field Epidemiology Network (AFENET), she co-developed a training program in the design and development of public health case studies that continues to produce context-specific and culturally tailored case studiesavailable for use as educational tools by training programs in public health and field epidemiology across Africa.

 - Dr. Farhat has supported research capacity strengthening efforts in the Kingdom of Saudi Arabia (KSA).
 For example, she partnered with the KSA Ministry of Health to enhance national capacity for research by setting up a research strategy and priorities for the Ministry, strengthening and standardizing ethics review, developing grants for priority health conditions, and supporting the design and implementation of research studies.
 She has been conducting research skills training and mentoring for a wide audience of medical and public health professionals, in-country and through Emory’s Research Skills Development Course.

-- Dr. Farhat has also been involved in public health and global health education (including teaching, mentoring, and program development) in both Lebanon and USA.
+- She has also been involved in public health and global health education – teaching, mentoring, and academic program development – in both Lebanon and USA.

 Dr. Farhat is recipient of several academic honors, including induction into the Delta Omega Honorary Society in Public Health and research awards by the American Society for Bone and Mineral Research (Young Investigator Award) and the San Antonio Breast Cancer Symposium (Clinical Scholar’s Scholarship).